postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/setting-up-monitor.md

 ## Next steps

-Learn how to set up [integrations](/docs/integrations/intro-integrations/) for your monitoring results, and [how to monitor your APIs and websites](/docs/monitoring-your-api/monitoring-apis-websites/).
+Learn how to set up [integrations](/docs/integrations/intro-integrations/) for your monitoring results.